-How to Grade Pokemon Cards if You Live in the UK
+How to Grade Pokemon Cards With PSA if You Live in the UK

 As PSA is based in the US, international shipping can be an expensive and uncertain path for UK-based collectors.

 Thankfully, we have a very well trusted service here in the UK called Graded Gem, specifically to get your cards graded with PSA.